acteng/atip/docs/backend.md

 ### User stories

-- as a LA
+- as an authority
 	- MVP: submit a scheme in various stages (for initial feedback or to request funding)
 	- MVP: submit new versions of an existing scheme
 	- MVP: respond to feedback
-	- MVP: see a timeline view of all interactions with ATE, including each version of a scheme
+	- MVP: see a timeline view of all interactions with Central, including each version of a scheme
-	- out-of-scope: search or browse schemes by other LAs, to learn about best practices or other approaches to some common situation
+	- out-of-scope: search or browse schemes by other authorities, to learn about best practices or other approaches to some common situation
 	- out-of-scope: share/publish scheme data publicly, as part of public consultation
-- as ATE inspections
+- as Central inspections
-	- MVP: search or browse schemes across all LAs
+	- MVP: search or browse schemes across all authorities
 	- MVP: give or respond to feedback to a scheme, whether it's proposed or already built
 	- out-of-scope: assign particular inspectors to a scheme or track outstanding tasks
-- as ATE data analysts
+- as Central data analysts
 	- MVP: access all submitted schemes in bulk for offline analysis

 ## Data & storage